Everyday Excellence

-I have realised that I am living and working in the margin: I am a single mother, I work as a textile artist and I only use recycled materials in my work.
-People may wonder how I manage the choices I have made, but all of it comes naturally to me.
+I have realised that I am living and working on the margins: I am a single mother, I work as a textile artist, and I only use recycled materials in my work.
+People may wonder how I manage the choices I’ve made, but it all comes naturally to me.
 I often forget that most people don’t care about the environment or environmental issues, but this has been important to me since I was a child.
 My mother used to sew clothes for me and my siblings, usually from the materials from her old dresses and clothes.
 And my father crafted most of our furniture.

 EVERYDAY EXCELLENCE

-My mother passed away during November 2015 at the age of 80.
-I lost my father 40 years ago when I was a teenager.
-I felt that I am an orphan and alone in the world.
-After those losses I have become the oldest member of my family.
+My mother passed away in November 2015 at the age of eighty.
+I lost my father fourty years ago when I was a teenager.
+I was an orphan and alone in the world.
+After those losses, I have become the oldest member of my family.

-After my mother died I started to work on my Everyday Excellence installation.
-The installation consists of crystals and 31 pieces of old, black painted wooden tools such as scoops, whisks, hammers and so on.
+After my mother died, I began working on my Everyday Excellence installation.
+The installation consists of crystals and thirty-one pieces of old, black-painted wooden tools, including scoops, whisks, hammers, and more.
 Everyday Excellence represents one month: the first month after my mother’s death.
 The six-meter-long installation hung in the window of Taitemia gallery in Kuopio.

 The second part of the Everyday Excellence installation was exhibited in the Culture Centre Poleeni in Pieksämäki.
-This ten-meter-long installation was also made of black tools and crystals and was a continuation of the first installation.
-The second installation includes 47 tools.
-Some of the larger items in the installation, such as an oar, a digging fork, a big saw and plane, I found from the island of Liukonsaari in Leppävirta where our summer cottage used to be.
-All the best memories of my childhood are connected to this summer cottage and island.
+This ten-meter-long installation, also made of black tools and crystals, was a continuation of the first installation.
+The second installation includes forty-seven tools.
+Some of the larger items in the installation, such as an oar, a digging fork, a large saw, and a plane, I found on the island of Liukonsaari in Leppävirta, where our summer cottage used to be located.
+All the best memories of my childhood are connected to this summer cottage and the island.

 By Tarja Wallius